-11.113 Section 2.8 of the Transport Standards applies to conveyances including trains and light rail and provides that:
+11.84 Section 2.8 applies to conveyances including trains and light rail and provides that:

 2.8 Extent of path

 - (1) An access path must extend from the entrance of a conveyance to the facilities or designated spaces provided for passengers with disabilities. - (2) Up to 50 mm of an adjacent allocated space may be used as part of the access path. - (3) If an access path cannot be provided, the operator must provide equivalent access by direct assistance.